Interacting with Americans and Canadians

 no perfume during the day.
 The numerous advertisements you see

-for men's cologne in American and Canadian magazines are there
+for men's cologne in American and Canadian media are there

 because of its high profit margin and popularity as a gift, not